| What

 the impact of the words increases because it’s easier for

+the audience to fully engage.
 Personal style and body type play an important role

 in individual wardrobe choices.
 With that, it is difficult to prescribe